Kubernetes

 - digital signature

-- key enciphermentWhere metadata.name, spec.secretName refer to the name of the generated certificate.
-The spec.dnsNames items are the target dns names of the certificate.
+- key enciphermentIn this configuration, metadata.name and spec.secretName refer to the name of the generated certificate.
+The spec.dnsNames items are the target DNS names for the certificate.
 The issuer is specified in spec.issuerRef.name and should be set to letsencrypt-prod-dns.

-The configuration generates a secret, specified in spec.secretName, containing the certificate and private key pair.
+This configuration generates a secret (specified in spec.secretName) containing the certificate and private key pair.

 Last updated on